SSWConsulting/SSW.Rules.Content/rules/data-lake/rule.md

 `youtube: X_c7gLfJz_Q`

-The newly announced Microsoft Fabric can supercharge your data lake:
+Microsoft Fabric can supercharge your data lake.
+Fabric integrates technologies like Azure Data Factory, Azure Synapse Analytics, and Power BI into a single unified product, empowering data and business professionals alike to unlock the potential of their data and lay the foundation for the era of AI. 🤖

 1. **Seamless Integration with Microsoft 365:** Microsoft Fabric can turn your Microsoft 365 apps into hubs for uncovering and applying insights, making data a part of everyday work
 2. **Unified Capacities, Reduced Costs:** Microsoft Fabric unifies computing capacities across different workloads, reducing wastage and costs